Don’t Sleep On These Bangers!

 LÉON – Surround Me

-This new track from Swedish singer-songwriter LÉON is big.
+This track from Swedish singer-songwriter LÉON is big.
 It’s got big jazzy vocals, big chorus and big emotions.
 It’s pretty infectious too – one can fall into the trap of singing this in public, unaware of being the star of one’s own music video, resulting in getting weird looks from those around you.
 But we insist; don’t overthink it and surround yourself with this song.

 Julia Michaels – Worst In Me